 The Purpose of Life Is To Know Yourself

 The problem is not the mind itself, since it reflects Divine Consciousness, which is pure awareness.
 The problem is your identification with the ego-mind, that is, the illusion of an identity made up of memories and a sensory perception that creates attachment.
-You may wonder, if I am not my thoughts, memories and feelings, then who am I?
-But ‘Who am I?’ is the question you should be asking on a regular basis, because everything else fluctuates or keeps you in the past.
+You may wonder, “If I am not my thoughts, memories and feelings, then who am I?”
+But “Who am I?” is the only question you should be asking on a regular basis, because everything else fluctuates or keeps you in the past.
 You are not your past experiences, and yet you keep revolving there!

 The ego-mind pushes you to seek happiness outside of you—through work, relationships, family, money, recognition, sensual gratification, or power.
 Since you won’t find lasting fulfillment there, it also pushes all sorts of distractions and stimuli to make you feel alive.
 I grew up surrounded by alcoholics and addicts, so it never stops to amaze me how people continuously reinforce destructive behaviors to disconnect from themselves, because they’re afraid to feel what they’re feeling.

 More importantly, thanks to ego, they’re terrified of what’s behind all their emotional fluctuations: pure Awareness and Love.
 The ego-mind will do everything it can to prevent you from accessing the clarity about yourself that grants you the power to transform your life.
 This is why it keeps you looking outside for love or a sense of purpose and direction.
 And yet, only by looking within and being present in the moment will you ever feel fully alive—that is, connected to the flow of your own life.